 Low key weddings are becoming popular in Nigeria, with celebrities taking the lead.
 Singers, Simi, Tiwa Savage and Tuface all their Nigerian weddings as low key as possible – a small guest list.
 You too can have a low-key wedding.
 Just follow the steps below to plan your own low-key wedding flawlessly:

 #1.
 Make a Wedding Shopping List

-To further help you avoid the usual impulsive overspending and stick to your budget, start off by making a list of things to buy, rent or hire for the wedding.
+To further help you avoid the usual impulsive overspending and stick to your budget, start off by making a list of wedding things to buy.

 #2.
 Make a Wedding To-Do List and Timeline